tcltk/tcl/doc/markdown/ObjectType.md

 The *freeIntRepProc* member can be set to NULL to indicate that the internal representation does not require freeing.
 The *freeIntRepProc* implementation must not access the *bytes* member of the value, since Tcl makes its own internal uses of that field during value deletion.
 The defined tasks for the *freeIntRepProc* have no need to consult the *bytes* member.

 Note that if a subsidiary value has its reference count reduced to zero during the running of a *freeIntRepProc*, that value may be not freed immediately, in order to limit stack usage.
-However, the value will be freed before the outermost current **Tcl\_DecrRefCount** returns.
+However, the value will be freed before the outermost current [Tcl\_DecrRefCount][Object3] returns.

 ## The version field